weaveworks/wkp-docs/docs/mccp/cluster-api-providers.md

+---
+title: "Cluster API Providers"
+---

-# Creating leaf clusters from the MCCP
+## Creating leaf clusters from the MCCP

 To enable leaf cluster creation, MCCP leverages the Cluster-API (CAPI) providers for [AWS](https://cluster-api-aws.sigs.k8s.io/getting-started.html) or [Docker](https://cluster-api.sigs.k8s.io/user/quick-start.html).
 In this section we cover the steps to deploy the providers on a Kubernetes cluster